Bivurnum/decomps-resources/wiki_sections/SCRIPTING.md

 [(back to top)](#scripting)

-## All Together
+## Scripting Example
-I made some changes to the scripts for the little girl in Rustboro City from earlier.
+I made some custom changes to the scripts for the little girl in Rustboro City from earlier.
 Let's use it as an example of the three main components of scripting (event scripts, movements and text) used together:
 ```
 .set LOCALID_LITTLE_BOY, 7
 .set LOCALID_LITTLE_GIRL, 8